Mulayam Singh Yadav: Teaching career

-Political career
+Earlier political career

-He started his political career as a student leader and became president of the students’ union of his college.
+He started his career with student politics which he began at K.K.
+Degree College in Etawah, where he became the students’ union president, marking his entry into politics.
 Groomed by leaders such as Ram Manohar Lohia, Raj Narain, Anantram Jaiswal and Chandra Shekhar, Yadav was first elected as a Member of the Legislative Assembly in Legislative Assembly of Uttar Pradesh in 1967 from Jaswantnagar on a ticket of Samyukta Socialist Party (SSP), the party founded by Anantram Jaiswal and George Fernandes.
 In 1975, during Indira Gandhi's imposition of the Emergency, Yadav was arrested and detained for 19 months.

 He first became a state minister in 1977.
 Later, in 1980, he became the president of the Lok Dal (People's Party) in Uttar Pradesh, which became a part of the Janata Dal (People's Party) afterwards.
 In 1982, he was elected leader of the opposition in the Uttar Pradesh Legislative Council and held that post until 1985.
 When the Lok Dal party split, Yadav launched the Krantikari Morcha party.

 Chief Minister

 First term

-Yadav first became Chief Minister of Uttar Pradesh in 1989.
+Following the demolition of the Babri Masjid, Kanshi Ram and Mulayam Singh formed a coalition government in Uttar Pradesh in 1993, Yadav first became Chief Minister of Uttar Pradesh in 1989.

 In 1990, a large body of Sangh Parivar and Vishwa Hindu Parishad supporters reached Ayodhya and attempted to attack the 16th-century Babri mosque built on occupied land.
 They organised a march towards the mosque in an attempt to reclaim the land for a grand temple for Hindu god Rama.
 This resulted in a pitched battle with the paramilitary forces.
-Yadav allowed police to use live rounds in an attempt at crowd control.
 The state government's official records report that at least 17 marching religious volunteers, or kar sevaks were killed.

 The BJP withdrew its support to the V. P. Singh ministry, necessitating fresh elections.
 The BJP substantially increased its tally in the union parliament, as well as winning a majority in the Uttar Pradesh assembly.

 After the collapse of the Union government led by V. P. Singh in November 1990, Yadav joined Chandra Shekhar's Janata Dal (Socialist) party and continued in office as chief minister with the support of the Indian National Congress (INC).
 His government fell when the INC withdrew its support in April 1991 in the aftermath of developments at the national level where it had earlier withdrawn its support for Chandra Shekhar's government.
 Mid-term elections to Uttar Pradesh assembly were held in mid-1991, in which Mulayam Singh's party lost power to the BJP.